 Additionally, First Responders at the Operational level also shall receive any additional training to meet applicable DOT, EPA, OSHA and MIOSHA occupational health, safety, and environmental regulatory requirements.

 40-Hour Technician Level

 The 40-Hour Technician Level course is required for those personnel who will be called upon as first responders to oil and hazardous materials spills.
 Topics in addition to those covered in the 24-Hour Operations Level course include:

-(A) Implementation of ER plans
+(A) Implementation of Emergency Response Plans

 (B) Classification/Identification of Unknowns

 (C) Field Survey Instruments